-Some of what is contained in Black and British had been discovered in recent years and it is new archaeological or documentary evidence that has uncovered a past which we might not have otherwise known about.
+Some of what is contained in Black and British has been discovered in recent years and it is new archaeological or documentary evidence that has uncovered a past which we might not have otherwise known about.
 But what is really shocking is how much of this Black history has been deliberately withheld from a wider public and, by not including these stories in our curriculum, they continue to be forgotten.
-It is so important that we acknowledges the abuses that Britain carried out as a slave trading and colonial power and our failure to do so has laid the foundations of the institutionalised racism which is still entrenched in so much of our society.
+It is so important that we acknowledge the abuses that Britain carried out as a slave trading and colonial power, and our failure to do so has laid the foundations of the institutionalised racism which is still entrenched in so much of our society.
 We need to acknowledge what was done and that it was wrong.

 I consider myself fairly well informed about British history but this book showed me how wrong I was and it sets out lots of events that I didn’t know, and surely that shows how much we all need it.

 This important book came about in response to renewed calls to make the history of colonialism and slavery a compulsory part of the UK Curriculum and 50p of the price of each copy goes to The Black Curriculum, an organisation which campaigns to ensure that Black British history is a part of the UK curriculum.
 You can read my previous post about 5 Ways You Can Support The Black Curriculum here.